 The gun that would become a legend in the American West couldn’t get off the ground.
 Though it eventually would become famously embraced by Teddy Roosevelt, Buffalo Bill Cody, Wyatt Earp, Pat Garrett, Billy the Kid and many more, it first needed a single customer.

-Colt, born in Hartford, Connecticut, faced the immediate problem that no one would buy a gun that was not in use by the military.
+Colt, born in Hartford, Connecticut, faced the immediate problem that no one would buy a gun not used by the military.
 But Colt was nothing if not perseverant.
 His first gun had exploded, after all, and that had not deterred him.

-The financial panic of 1838 caused even greater headaches for Colt, when his backers began to tighten the purse strings on his budding new venture of making guns.
+The financial panic of 1837 caused even greater headaches for Colt.
+His backers began to tighten the purse strings on his budding new venture of making guns.
 Colt lobbied in Washington, struggled to fill what few orders he could find and was chastised by his backers for spending too lavishly on entertainment for potential customers.

-Colt had a small success when he sold some of his pistols to the state of Florida, which armed its soldiers with them for use in the ongoing war with the Seminole tribe.
+Colt had a small success when he sold some of his pistols to Florida.
+The state armed its soldiers with them for the ongoing war with the Seminole tribe.

 But the guns soon were no longer needed, and Colt had to turn his attention to other products and ideas.
 It was Captain Samuel Walker of the Texas Rangers who finally saved Colt’s dream.
 Walker had run across the revolvers in Florida and he had seen how their repeating firing mechanism could overpower older, slower technologies.
 On the brink of the Mexican-American War of 1846, Walker travelled to New York to hunt down Colt and get him to build some more guns.

-Walker wanted some revisions: the new gun should hold six shots and not five, and he also wanted some improvements so it would be faster to load.
-Colt gladly complied, and immediately set about filling the first order for 1,000 pistols, with a second coming soon after.
+Walker wanted some revisions: the new gun should hold six shots and not five.
+He also wanted some improvements so it would load faster.
+Colt gladly complied, and immediately set about filling the first order for 1,000 pistols.
+A second order soon followed.

-In 1848 Colt established his factory in Hartford, Connecticut, and the legend grew from there.
+In 1848 Colt established his factory in Hartford, Conn., and the legend grew from there.